mx-software-craftsman-community/mastering-extreme-programming/practices/corollary/single-code-base.md

 So... fix the underlying design problem that is preventing you from running from a single code base.

 A clue is in the practice name: **Single** Code Base.
-The **Single Responsability** states that a software entity (that could be an interface, class **or component**) must have only one reason to change, that is, must have only one job.
+The **Single Responsibility** states that a software entity (that could be an interface, class **or component**) must have only one reason to change, that is, must have only one job.
 And what is a source code base?
 Is the place where the component's source code lives.
 So, following this principle, you will get a natural relationship between a Single Responsibility component and its Single Code Base.

 <br>